PO Box 410

 Whether the nonpoint source pollution is sediment runoff from a construction site or pesticide runoff from a cornfield, it impairs the quality of our waterways and thus the habitat and the resources within that habitat that many animals rely on for survival.

-For more information on NPDES Phase II and the permit process check out the Ohio EPA websites below:
+For more information on NPDES Phase II and the permit process check out the Ohio EPA website below:

 What does this mean for Geauga County?